danbev/learning-nodejs/README.md

 What does `__VA_ARGS__` do?
 I've seen this before with variadic methods in c, but not sure what it means to return it.
-Turns out that is you don't pass anything apart from the required arguments then the `return __VA_ARGS_ statement will just be `return;`.
+Turns out that if you don't pass anything apart from the required arguments then the `return __VA_ARGS_ statement will just be `return;`.
 There are other places when the usage of this macro does pass additional arguments, for example:

     ASSIGN_OR_RETURN_UNWRAP(&wrap,
                            args.Holder(),